kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 As he absent-mindedly mutters an incantation, the cosmic swirl of his thoughts unlocks a hidden door.
 An esoteric rite unfolds, and to his astonishment, a warm surge of magic fills him, restoring some of the energy he expended earlier— a tether to a newfound reservoir of power.

 Kragor feels further pulses of unfamiliar eldritch energy.
 Tentatively, he pulls at invisible strands of weave, knitting a protective cocoon around his form.
-As the surge reaches is zenith, he senses new ferocity in his ability to blast foes with beams of crackling energy.
+As the surge reaches its zenith, he senses new ferocity in his ability to blast foes with beams of crackling energy.
 This agonizing blast will now carry his own formidable willpower in every cast, more impactful than ever before.

 Empowered, Kragor contemplates this new reality, still alone yet invigorated, clutching these gifts like lifelines against the cold.